 Every pear tree faces pressure — from fungus, bacteria, or the weather itself.
 But growers who walk their orchard, notice the small changes, and act early rarely lose a tree.
 Disease almost always starts small: a black tip here, a spot there.
 The key is catching it before it spreads.

-That same truth runs deeper than the orchard.
-John 15:2 (NKJV) says, “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”
+The discipline of the orchard holds a simple, powerful lesson, one that even scripture reflects: John 15:2 (NKJV) says, “Every branch in Me that does not bear fruit He takes away; and every branch that bears fruit He prunes, that it may bear more fruit.”

 Pruning feels harsh — cutting back what looks fine from the outside — but it’s how both trees and people stay healthy.
 Discipline isn’t destruction; it’s preparation for more growth.